 Few people have ever seen East Antarctica.
 Although some areas and features have been well studied, others remain enveloped in mystery.
 Scientists are still trying to understand the region’s oceanography and the breadth of resident species.
 East Antarctica’s unique oceanographic features, coupled with its high biological value to seabirds, seals, and other animals, make it a prime area for protection.
 It is also an area extremely vulnerable to climate change.

-In July, 24 countries and the European Union are expected to decide whether to create permanent safeguards for the East Antarctic marine area or to leave it vulnerable to industrial fishing.
+Twenty-four countries and the European Union will soon decide whether to create permanent safeguards for the East Antarctic marine area or to leave it vulnerable to industrial fishing.